 Former Gov. Bill Weld

 Bill Weld previously served as the Governor of Massachusetts.
-His platform supports abortion rights, balancing the Federal budget as states do, prosecuting police for civil rights violations, medical marijuana and having states controlling education.
+Weld’s platform supports abortion rights, balancing the Federal budget as states do, prosecuting police for civil rights violations, medical marijuana and having states controlling education.

 “While the politicians are busy being politicians, this year’s deficit hits $1 trillion—after only 11 months,” Weld said in a Twitter post. “@realDonaldTrump and Congress need to put away the Sharpies and get out the red pens and stop piling debt on top of debt.
 Our children’s futures depend on it.”